EvaJiang-Fleur/optofab.github.io/risk-assessment.md

 - The product doesn’t meet stakeholders' expectations (Probable to Possible): agile methodology, integrating the prototype, and discuss with the clients many times.
 - Poor documentation (Probable to Possible): team charter, work records, product requirements, statement of work, risk assessment, retrospectives…
 - Sudden growth in requirements (Intolerable and Probable to Tolerable and Possible): using agile methodology, integrating the prototype, frequent and active communication with clients
+- Team member turnover: maintaining a harmony communication environment

+### Future Approaches to mitigate risks:
 - Unfamiliar with new programming tools:such as C#,React (Possible to Less Possible):every team member will make sure they spend at least 7 hours per week on learning new programming tools.
-- Team member turnover: maintaining a harmony communication environment

 <br>